Cathy347Le/made-from-scratch/notes.md

 - Add cart reducers and actions
 - Create CheckoutSteps bread crumbs
 - Work on Payment Page & Save Payment Method - **not where we make the payment, but where we choose the payment method**
-- BUG with Stripe radio button
+- BUG with Stripe radio button - RESOLVED
 - Since paymentMethod is stored in Local Storage, I went ahead and added it to the initial state
 - BUG Need Form Validation (like in payment method page, etc) :bug: